Coastal Interior Design Style Guide: How to Create a Light and Airy Beach-Inspired Home

 Coastal Style in Home Staging

+Coastal-inspired design is widely used in home staging because it appeals to a broad audience.
 Light, neutral interiors help buyers focus on the space itself rather than the décor.
 This makes it easier for them to imagine their own lifestyle in the home.

 Coastal staging helps: